Dupilumab

 This section has been translated automatically.

-A monoclonal antibody which binds to the alpha subunit of the interleukin-4 receptor and to the interleukin-13 receptor.
+Monoclonal antibody that binds to the alpha subunit of the interleukin-4 receptor and to the interleukin-13 receptor.

-Dupilumab blocks the signal transduction on T cells triggered by IL-4 and IL-13.
+Dupilumab blocks the signal transmission to T cells triggered by IL-4 and IL-13.
+IL-4/13 are considered to be the main drivers of type II inflammation.

-In the pathogenesis of atopic eczema and bronchial asthma, the type-2 helper cell-mediated immune response plays an important role.
-Numerous cytokines are involved, including the cytokines interleukin-4 and interleukin-13.
-Dupilumab has already demonstrated its clinical efficacy in patients with bronchial asthma and elevated eosinophilic granulocytes.
+In the pathogenesis of atopic eczema and bronchial asthma, the type 2 helper cell-mediated immune response plays an important role.
+Numerous cytokines are involved in this reaction, including the cytokines interleukin-4 and interleukin-13.
+Dupilumab has already demonstrated its clinical efficacy in patients with bronchial asthma and elevated eosinophil granulocytes.

-Even in adult patients with extensive (infestation >10% of the skin surface), therapy-resistant atopic eczema, the skin condition was significantly improved in a dose-dependent manner in a Phase IIb study (reduction in the EASI score of 60-70%).
+In a phase IIb study, the skin condition of adult patients with extensive (infestation >10% of the skin surface), therapy-resistant atopic eczema was also significantly improved in a dose-dependent manner (reduction in EASI score by 60-70%).

 Pharmacodynamics (Effect)